 For localities and metro stations, there is no minimum number of years that must pass before a name is considered "no longer in use".

-If the “Also known as, historical” name type is identical to the current name of a different item that is located in the same type-3 administrative division (i.e. a municipal area or city region), then you should “delete” that Also known as, historical name.
+If the “Also known as, historical” name is identical to the official name of another object within the same level-1 administrative unit (country),“delete” the Also known as, historicalname.